RagnarGrootKoerkamp/BAPCtools/doc/commands.md

   - Kattis needs the `input_validators` directory, while DOMjudge doesn't use this.
   - Kattis problem zips get an additional top level directory named after the problem shortname.

 # Misc

 ## `all`

 This is a convenience command (mostly for use in CI) that runs the following subcommands in sequence for the current problem or each problem in the current contest:

 - Build the problem pdf.
 - Generate testcases, and check they are generated deterministically
 - Validate input
 - Validate output
 - Run all submissions
-- Clean up generated testcases using `clean` when `--clean` is passed.
+- Clean up generated testcases when done, similar to `bt generate --clean-generated` when `--clean-generated` is passed.

 This supports the `--cp` and `--no-timelimit` flags which are described under the `pdf` subcommand.

 ## `sort`